19 hound breeds from across the world

 Big of size and of heart, the kindly and sensitive Irish Wolfhound is the gentlest of giants and possesses a noble and easygoing nature.
 While they can run at great speeds, they move surprisingly slowly around the house, which is good news as they could easily cause some damage if they wanted to!

 One of the model citizens of the dog world, they get along beautifully with children and other pets and while their size makes them look rather imposing, they’re true pacifists who wouldn’t harm a fly.
-At nearly 3 feet tall and weighing anywhere up to 180 pounds, you’ll want to make sure you have plenty of room if you’re wanting to welcome this sweetie into your home.
+At nearly 3ft tall (one of the largest dog breeds) and weighing anywhere up to 180 pounds, you’ll want to make sure you have plenty of room if you’re wanting to welcome this sweetie into your home.

 9. Otterhound

-This adorably shaggy dog was bred for, yip, you guessed it, otter hunting and their webbed feet make them great swimmers.
-Big, bouncy, and boisterous, you’ll certainly know you’ve got an Otterhound in the house - this is a big dog with an even bigger personality.
+This adorably shaggy dog was bred for, yep, you guessed it, otter hunting and their webbed feet make them great swimmers.
+Big, bouncy, and boisterous, you’ll certainly know you’ve got an otterhound in the house – this is a big dog with an even bigger personality.

 The Rhodesian Ridgeback has earned itself a long list of admirers and for good reason – this gregarious and gentle dog are heart-meltingly affectionate with their owners and make the most protective and faithful of friends.